Composing

 (In this paragraph I describe my work as a composer in general.
 For a list of all compositions, click here.

 Most of my film music was scored for small bands, which made it easy to perform the music also in live concerts.
-The film Stars Above by director Saara Cantell was performed on some special occasions with our live band playing my soundtrack.
-An interesting experience!

 I’ve written several compositions for large or even very large orchestras:

-Building a brigde between the two musical orbits of classical and jazz has become somewhat of a mission for me.
+Building a brigde between the two musical orbits of classical music and jazz has become somewhat of a mission for me.

 Maybe this is most evident in the saxophone concerto Time Freeze, written for tenorist Manuel Dunkel, or the guitar/string quartet-composition Frizzle, Sizzle, Dazzle written for guitarist Teemu Viinikainen (–> listen to some excerpts in the player).